vicsstar/weather-monitor/readme.md

-## This is a Scala console application that monitors for extreme weather conditions based on data read from the command line.
+## This is a Scala SBT console application that monitors for extreme weather conditions based on parameters read from the command line.

 The default implementation utilizes the openweathermap.org API for forecasting.
 Documentation here: https://openweathermap.org/api